Open-MBEE/ve-confluence/docs/developer-guide.md

 ```
 3. Edit the appropriate substitutions in the script for the include and exclude URLs
-4. Open a terminal in the project root directory and run `$ python -m SimpleHTTPServer 3001`
+4. Open a terminal in the project root directory and run `$ python -m SimpleHTTPServer 3001` or Python 3 `$ python -m http.server 3001`
 5. Open the wiki to a sample page and click the Tampermonkey extension to reload the page and enable the script